 If you receive the above mentioned error message, the boot sector or MBR may be corrupted or damaged.
-You can use installation disk to run Startup Repair or do Windows 7 boot repair via Command Prompt.
+You can use installation disk to run Startup Repair or boot repair Windows 7 via Command Prompt.

 If you can repair boot with command prompt in Windows 7, you are very lucky.
 But, sometimes, you will fail to repair startup issue.
-To ensure the security of your data and your computer, you'd better to create a backup in advance.
-With a backup in hand, you can restore system image or disk image in the event of a disaster.
+To ensure the security of your data and your computer, you'd better to create a system backup or disk backup in advance.
+Then, you can restore system image or disk image in the event of a disaster.